5 Golden Rules to Setting up an Incentive Programme

 The efficacy of incentive programmes is well documented, making it understandable why, according to an Incentive Federation study, 84% of US businesses use rewards to recognise and reward key audiences.
 South Africa is following suit as more and more companies are implementing incentive programmes to motivate and help improve performance.
-If this is on your agenda for 2018 consider these five golden rules when planning your strategy.
+If this is currently on your agenda, then consider these five golden rules when planning your strategy.

 The first step is to define your objectives.
 If it’s to increase sales, run the numbers – take into account past sales, current sales and desired growth, quantify everything so that you’re able to see what the potential return on investment could be for your business.
 If your goal is to improve morale, increase productivity or promote innovation, the same principle applies – know what the business objectives are and make sure they’re aligned with the actions being rewarded.